rluvaton/connection-monitor/README.md

 ```

 ## Features
-🌟 Support Windows, Mac, and Linux (except for Alpine)
+🌟 Support Windows, Mac, and Linux (for using in Alpine run `apk add iputils`)

 🌟 Print to terminal in table view for compact results